 The Programme, throughout, is rigorous in its development of key skills, particularly those of research and writing, critical thinking and legal analysis.
-Embedded in Part 2 (1st Year) and secured and demonstrated by the end of Part 3 (2nd Year), these skills are essential not only for success in your studies, but are key graduate attributes, empowering you in your future career.
+Embedded in Part 1, developed in Part 2 and secured and demonstrated by the end of Part 3, these skills are essential not only for success in your studies, but are key graduate attributes, empowering you in your future career.